IamSebastianDev/vay.js/contributing.md

 -   `yarn dev`: Build the library in watch mode
 -   `yarn lint`: Runs [alex](https://alexjs.com) as linter
 -   `yarn test`: Runs [ava](https://github.com/avajs/ava) with the tests supplied in the `tests` directory
+-   `yarn serve`: Serves the library into a minimal browser environment using [byndly](https://github.com/IamSebastianDev/byndly)

 ## Development - Enforcing Code Standards